 Lucknow Street Food – You Must Try At These Places

 Ravi Gol Gappe Wala

-Ravi’s Gol Gappe in Lucknow would be my biggest recommendation for street food in Lucknow.
+Ravi’s Gol Gappe in the city would be my biggest recommendation for street food in Lucknow.

 Ram Asrey Sweets

-It is a Lucknow special sweet that you can even carry back home.
+It is a city special sweet that you can even carry back home.

 Read More – Best Lucknow Souvenirs to Buy

 This small hole in the wall kind of shop is hardly visible from the roadside in the evenings.
 It is so crowded with the customers lining up to eat their favorite chaat.